openstandia/Nextjs-docs-ja/scripts/konjacbot/README.md

 ### Description

-- Create a branch, commit, and push.
+- Creates a branch, commits, and pushes changes.
-- Create a PR (Pull Request).
+- Creates a Pull Request (PR).